mariohernandez/training/drupal-site-building/author.md

 ## Remove the link from the User's image

-1. While still in the People Account Settings screen, click the gear icon to the right of the Image field
+1. While still in the People Account Settings screen, click the cogwheel icon to the right of the Image field
 2. Change the **Link image to** dropdown to **Nothing**
 3. Click the **Update** button
 4. Click the **Save** button